The almost 100km long Merano High Mountain Trail in South Tyrol/Südtirol

 The Merano High Mountain Trail is divided into northern and southern circuits enabling one to hike along this trail in different seasons.
 The whole hike is 100 km long and takes between 4 and 6 days, and is open from early July until the end of September, depending on when snowfall begins.
 The Merano High Mountain Trail is not only a sporting challenge but also brings the hiker close to the exceptional flora and fauna that is so much part of the landscape.
 There are magnificient views of the Venosta valley, the Merano basin, the Alps of the Passeier and the Sarentino valley, as well as the Stubai and Ötz valley.
 You may even see the Dolomites, the Brenta Group and the Ortler-massif.
 Every turn offers you new impressions, and an insight in the world of South Tyrol mountain farmers who throughout the centuries of hard work created and preserved the landscape of these mountains.

 The Stettiner Hütte mountain hut was destroyed by an avalanche in 2013/2014.
-At this place, a temporary arrangement is provided from July 2017 (approx. 50 sleeping opportunities).
-The reconstruction phase of the mountain hut is planned for 2018.
+At this place, a temporary arrangement is provided (approx. 50 sleeping opportunities).
+The reconstruction phase of the mountain hut is planned soon.

 Best hiking times